saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Configuring and verifying LDP
 =============================

-To get any MPLS L3VPN going, we require an MPLS network.
-We are going to take the easy pick and settle for LDP.
-The LDP configuration will be straightforward and include the following:
+In order to get any MPLS L3VPN going, we require an MPLS network.
+We'll take the easy route and settle for LDP.
+The LDP configuration will include the following:
 - authentication
 - advertisement of an explicit null label
 - advertisement of the loopback IP only
 - FEC deaggregation
 - LDP synchronization

-Additionally, we want to ensure that the IGP metrics are reflected in the LDP routes.
+Additionally, we want to ensure that the IGP metrics are reflected in the LDP routes on the Juniper device.

-The LDP configuration is the same on every router, so again, we focus on the configuration between ios_xr_1 and vMX1.
+The LDP configuration is the same on every router, so again, we focus on the configuration between `ios_xr_1` and `vmx1`.

-First, the Cisco MPLS configuration:
+First, the MPLS configuration on the Cisco device:

 ```
 mpls ldp